Lagrangian mechanics: Interacting particles

 This may be physically motivated by taking the non-interacting Lagrangians to be kinetic energies only, while the interaction Lagrangian is the system's total potential energy.
 Also, in the limiting case of negligible interaction, LAB tends to zero reducing to the non-interacting case above.

 The extension to more than two non-interacting subsystems is straightforward – the overall Lagrangian is the sum of the separate Lagrangians for each subsystem.
 If there are interactions, then interaction Lagrangians may be added.

+Consequences of singular Lagrangians

+From the Euler-Lagrange equations, it follows that: